devicemagic/forms_api_docs/doc/api/v3/users/submission-xml.md

 ---

-# XML POST create submission from a form or dispatch for device
+# XML POST create submission from a form or dispatch for user

 * POST `/api/v3/users/:user_id/submissions.xml`